 A topic we discuss regularly is hormone health, particularly in Fitter 365 our membership group.
 Some of the latest content has provoked some interesting discussions about hormone supplementation with many members asking about the health implications, side effects and how they could support themselves more nutritionally.
 This blog series will get you up to speed on female hormone therapy, kicking off with the contraceptive pill.

-In my last blog I spoke about the importance of personalising your approach to your own health, nutrition and training.
+In an earlier blog I spoke about the importance of personalising your approach to your own health, nutrition and training.
 Just because someone tells you their experience of taking the contraceptive was wonderful or horrendous it really means very little to you.
 Our response to any medications are individual and based on a number of variables.
 The important thing is that you educate and inform yourself about the implications (short and long term), are aware of the side and compensate where necessary for any negative effects they may have on your body.

 My Experience With The Pill